 Since october 2019, I joind the Flowers team at Inria Bordeaux as a PhD sutdent under the supervision of Pierre-Yves Oudeyer.

-Grouding Spatio-Temporal Language with Transformers
+Grounding Spatio-Temporal Language with Transformer

 Language as a Cognitive Tool to Imagine Goals in Curiosity-Driven Exploration